Kirberger PC: a boutique law firm providing US visa and immigration services since 1998.

 Corporate Restructuring and Amended H-1B Visa Petitions

-When a corporate reorganization occurs, as long as the conditions specified by the Department of Labor are met, no new Labor Condition Application (LCA) must be filed to continue employment of an existing H-1B worker.
-However, the new entity must maintain a list of the H-1B workers transferred to it; and must maintain in the public access file a list of affected LCA numbers and their dates of certification, a description of the new entity’s actual wage system, the federal Employer Identity Number (EIN) of the new entity, and a sworn statement from an authorized representative of the new entity expressly assuming the liabilities and obligations of the existing LCA’s and containing certain specified language (including assumption of liability for any violations by the previous entity under the LCA).
+When a corporate reorganization occurs, an employer that meets DOL conditions need not file new LCA’s to continue employing existing H-1B workers.
+However, the new entity must maintain a list of H-1B workers transferred to it.
+They must also maintain in the public access file a list of affected LCA numbers and dates of certification.
+In addition, they must add a description of the new entity’s actual wage system and the federal Employer Identity Number (EIN) of the new entity.
+Also, the employer must include a sworn statement from the new entity’s authorized representative expressly assuming the liabilities and obligations of the existing LCA’s.
+This statement must also include certain specified language (including assumption of liability for any of the previous entity’s violations under the LCA).

-The new entity is not authorized to employ any of the predecessor’s H-1B Visa employees unless either this statement is executed and placed in the public access file, or new LCA’s and petitions are filed.
-Successor employers will not be able to use existing LCA’s of the predecessor company to file new petitions or extend existing petitions.
-If the restructuring results in a change in the company’s H-1B dependency status, there will be no effect on the employer’s obligations with respect to existing H-1B workers, but any new H-1B hire or extensions of status for existing H-1B workers would be subject to whatever rules would now apply to the company (H-1B dependent or non-dependent.)
+The new entity is not authorized to employ the predecessor’s H-1B employees unless they execute this statement and place it in the public access file.
+Alternatively, they may file new LCA’s and H-1B petitions.
+Successor employers cannot use the predecessor company’s existing LCA’s to file new petitions or extend existing petitions.
+A change in H-1B dependency status due to restructuring has no effect on the employer’s obligations regarding existing H-1Bs.
+But any new H-1B hire or extensions of status for existing H-1B workers are subject to whatever rules would now apply to the employer (H-1B dependent or non-dependent.)

 Benching H-1B Workers (Non-Productive H-1B Employees)

-If an employer decision places an H-1B worker in nonproductive status, e.g., lack of work assignments, or lack of a permit or license, the employee must nevertheless be paid the full pro-rata amount due.
-Part-time H-1B workers in nonproductive status must be paid at least the number of hours indicated on the H-1B petition.
-If a range of hours is indicated on the petition, then the H-1B worker must be paid for the average number of hours he or she ordinarily works.
+If an employer decision places an H-1B worker in nonproductive status, e.g., lack of work assignments, or lack of permit or license, the employer must pay them the full pro-rata amount due.
+The employer may pay part-time H-1B workers in nonproductive status at least the hours indicated on the H-1B petition.
+If this is a range, then the employer must pay for the average number of hours they ordinarily work.

 Moreover, if an H-1B employee regularly works more than the designated number of part-time hours stated on the petition, the Department of Labor (DOL) may charge the employer with misrepresentation.
-If the nonproductive period is due to “conditions unrelated to employment” at the H-1B worker’s “voluntary request and convenience” (such as caring for a sick relative or touring the US) or due to circumstances such as maternity leave that render the H-1B employee unable to work, the employer is not obligated to pay the H-1B worker, provided the period is not subject to pay under the employer’s benefit plan or under other statutes.
+For nonproductive periods due to conditions unrelated to employment, at the worker’s voluntary request and convenience, the employer is not required to pay the worker.
+Examples of such circumstances may include an employee caring for a sick relative or the employee touring the US.
+However, this is only the case if the employer is not obligated to pay the worker, and provided such period is not subject to pay under the employer’s benefit plan or other statutes.

 DOL cannot forgive H-1B employers from compliance due to annual plant shutdowns, holidays or other events that affect both US workers and H-1B employees.

-However, DOL views lay-offs of US workers in such situations while retaining H-1B workers as a possible violation of other nondiscrimination laws.
-DOL also views such an action as a violation of the ACWIA (American Competitiveness and Workforce Improvement Act of 2000) layoff attestation for H-1B-dependent employers.
-These obligations begin once the H-1B worker “enters into employment,” which is deemed to occur when the individual first makes him or herself available for employment.
+However, DOL views US worker lay-offs in such situations while retaining H-1B’s as a possible violation of other nondiscrimination laws.
+DOL also views such an action as violative of ACWIA‘s layoff attestation for H-1B-dependent employers.
+These obligations begin once an H-1B worker first makes themself available for employment.

-Even if the H-1B worker has not yet entered into employment, once the petition is approved, the required wage must commence 30 days after the H-1B worker is first admitted to the US, or if s/he is already here, 60 days after the H-1B worker first becomes eligible to work for the employer.
-The latter is deemed to be the later of the start date set forth on the petition or the date USCIS renders a status decision.
+Once USCIS approves a petition, the required wage must commence 30 days after first admission to the US.
+This is so even if the H-1B worker has not yet begun work.
+If they are in the US, it must start 60 days after the employee first becomes eligible to work for the employer.
+The latter is the start date on the petition or when USCIS renders a status decision, whichever is later.
 Payment obligation ends if there has been a bona fide termination of the H-1B worker’s employment relationship.

 Attorney Fees Related to the H-1B Visa

-It a violation of the required wage provisions if the H-1B worker pays attorney fees and other costs connected to the performance of H-1B Visa program functions required to be performed by the employer (e.g., preparation and filing of LCA and H-1B petition) such that, when deducted from the H-1B worker’s wage, the wage would be below the higher of the actual or the prevailing wage.
-(If such payments would not reduce the employee’s wage beneath the required wage, they are permissible.)
-The regulation at 20 CFR §655.731(c)(9)(iii)(C) characterizes the deduction of such fees and costs from the H-1B worker’s wages as a “recoupment of the employer’s business expense,” and at 20 CFR §655.731(c)(12) deems the act of “imposing on the employee” such an expense to be an unauthorized deduction from wages.
+A worker cannot pay attorney fees and other costs connected to the performance of required H-1B functions if this brings the wage below the higher of the actual or the prevailing wage.
+This includes preparation and filing of the LCA and H-1B petition.
+If such payments would not reduce the employee’s wage beneath the required wage, they are permissible.
+Deduction of such fees and costs from the H-1B’s wages is “recoupment of the employer’s business expense.”
+20 CFR §655.731(c)(9)(iii)(C).
+This is an unauthorized deduction from wages.
+20 CFR §655.731(c)(12).

 Penalties and Liquidated Damages Related to the H-1B Visa

-ACWIA prohibits requiring an H-1B worker to pay a penalty to the H-1B employer for ceasing employment prior to an agreed date, except that the employer-sponsor may receive liquidated damages in such a case, defining liquidated damages by reference to applicable State law.
-However, liquidated damages cannot be collected by deduction from an H-1B worker’s paycheck.
-Recoupment of H-1B related attorneys fees may be included in liquidated damages.
-However, the $750 or $1,500 “training” fee can never be part of liquidated damages and cannot be recouped in any form.
+ACWIA prohibits penalties on H-1B workers for ceasing employment prior to an agreed date.
+But the employer-sponsor may seek liquidated damages in such a case, defining liquidated damages by reference to applicable State law.
+(The definition can vary from US state to US state.)
+However, employers cannot collect liquidated damages by deduction from an H-1B worker’s paycheck.
+An employer may include recoupment of H-1B related attorneys fees in liquidated damages.
+However, the $750 or $1,500 “training” fee can never be part of liquidated damages.
+Empoyers cannot recoup it in any form.

 Benefits for H-1B Workers

-An employer must offer benefits to H-1B workers on the same basis, and in accordance with the same criteria, as the benefits the employer provides to similarly employed US workers.
+Employers must offer benefits to H-1B’s on the same basis, and under the same criteria, as similarly employed US workers.

 Benefits include the opportunity to participate in such programs such as: